-A Mormon Ontology of God and Its Synthesis in Superintelligent Posthumanity
+Mormon Ontology of God and Synthesis in Superhumanity

 Stop a Mormon on the street, and ask her to describe God.
 She might say something like, “God is our Heavenly Father, an embodied glorified being, who created our world and loves us immeasurably.”
 That’s an accurate account of Mormon theology, so far as it goes.
 And yet there’s more she could say, reflecting the rich theology of Mormon scripture and authoritative tradition, from ancient Jewish and Christian origins through modern Mormon texts.
 Here’s a taste.

 God Is Individual